Listen to this article

 Historical Data as a Guide, Not a Crystal Ball

 Historical returns provide insights into how investments have performed over time, which can help investors understand potential risk and return profiles.
-However, these returns do not account for future uncertainties, such as economic shifts or regulatory changes.
+For example, examining the S&P 500's average annual return of around 10-12% over the last century can give a general sense of equity💡 Definition:Equity represents ownership in an asset, crucial for wealth building and financial security. market performance.
+However, these returns do not account for future uncertainties, such as economic shifts, technological disruptions, or regulatory changes.
 The U.S. Securities and Exchange Commission (SEC) explicitly warns against assuming that past gains will💡 Definition:A will is a legal document that specifies how your assets should be distributed after your death, ensuring your wishes are honored. repeat, as future market conditions are unpredictable.
+Their regulations require clear disclaimers in investment prospectuses stating that past performance is not indicative of future results.

 Volatility💡 Definition:How much an investment's price or returns bounce around over time—higher volatility means larger swings and higher risk. and Risk